-Recent petrographic studies of Coolidge, Loongana 001, and HaH 073 (W3, S1), defined a petrologic type range of 3.84, implying that these meteorites are not simply metamorphosed samples of CV3 material.
-Recent studies of HaH 073 show an O-isotopic plot on the CCAM line close to Coolidge, and it has many of the features common to the CoolidgeLoongana grouplet.
-However, HaH 073 reveals some differences with CoolidgeLoongana; e.g., more ferroan olivine, slightly higher matrix abundance, slightly smaller chondrule size, not all volatiles have low abundances, and slightly different O-isotopic values).
-Based on these differences and other abundance ratios, Huber et al. (2006) were unable to establish a classification for HaH 073 within the CoolidgeLoongana grouplet.
-However, in-depth studies of HaH 073, CoolidgeLoongana, and Sah 00182 by Choe et al. (2010) led them to conclude that, given heterogeneous volatile element abundances, these meteorites are likely related.
-Two other recently found meteorites, NWA 779 and Sah 00177 (photo courtesy of L. Labenne), exhibit low-fayalite olivine compositions and refractory element abundances characteristic of this grouplet, and thus one or both could conceivably be recognized as additional samples constituting the membership of five which is necessary to establish a new carbonaceous chondrite group.
+Petrographic studies of Coolidge, Loongana 001, and HaH 073 (W3, S1) have defined a petrologic type range of 3.84, implying that these meteorites are not simply metamorphosed samples of CV3 material.
+Studies of HaH 073 show an O-isotopic plot on the CCAM line close to Coolidge, and it has many of the same features as Coolidge and Loongana 001.
+However, in comparison to Coolidge and Loongana 001, HaH 073 has some significant differences; e.g., more ferroan olivine, slightly higher matrix abundance, slightly smaller chondrule size, not all volatiles have low abundances, and slightly different O-isotopic values).
+Based on these differences and other abundance ratios, Huber et al. (2006) were unable to establish that HaH 073 was part of the CoolidgeLoongana grouplet as it was known at the time.
+However, in-depth studies of HaH 073, Coolidge, Loongana 001, and Sah 00182 by Choe et al. (2010) led them to conclude that, given heterogeneous volatile element abundances, these meteorites are likely related.
+Two other meteorites, NWA 779 and Sah 00177 (photo courtesy of L. Labenne), exhibit low-fayalite olivine compositions and refractory element abundances characteristic of the CL group, and thus one or both could conceivably be recognized in the future as additional members.

-Only the karoondaites (CK) have petrologic type 4 members in common with the three (possibly four) Coolidge-type meteorites, but current oxidation state and bulk composition studies solidly place these meteorites in their own distinct carbonaceous chondrite grouplet.
-For example, the matrix of CK4 chondrites consists of both olivine and sodic plagioclase, while no plagioclase is present in Coolidge matrix.
+Only the karoondaites (CK) have petrologic type 4 members in common with some of the CL meteorites, but current oxidation state and bulk composition studies solidly place these latter meteorites in their own distinct carbonaceous chondrite group.
+For example, the matrix of CK4 chondrites consists of both olivine and sodic plagioclase, while no plagioclase is present in the Coolidge matrix.
 CK chondrites are not depleted in Na or K. In addition, Coolidge has a finer-grained matrix and exhibits compositional differences in spinel minerals.
 In contrast to Coolidge, CK chondrites are more highly oxidized as attested by the presence of magnetite with high-Ni sulfides instead of FeNi-metal and troilite.
-The Coolidge grouplet is also separated by its highly fractionated moderately volatile elements, higher than all other meteorite groups.
+The CL group is also separated by its highly fractionated moderately volatile elements, higher than all other meteorite groups.
 The finding of Al-rich inclusions unique from other carbonaceous chondrites also supports this classification.